 Tumors in the chest wall or pelvis (hip bones)

 For a Ewing tumor in the chest wall, the surgeon often must remove the diseased area and also remove nearby ribs.
-The ribs are replaced with a man-made material to close the chest wall defect.
-If the child's tumor has spread to the lungs, the chest can be opened and the lung tumors can be removed.
-This operation is called a thoracotomy.
+The ribs are then replaced with a man-made material.
+If the child’s tumor has spread to the lungs, the chest can be opened and the lung tumors can be removed during an operation called a thoracotomy.
 Often radiation therapy to the chest is also given to these children.

 Pelvic tumors can be hard to treat with surgery, and in many cases radiation therapy may be the preferred treatment.
 But if the tumor responds well to initial chemotherapy, surgery (sometimes followed by radiation therapy) may be an option.
 Pelvic bones can often be reconstructed after surgery.

 The short-term side effects of surgery can include poor wound healing, bleeding at the surgery site, and infection.
 Complications of limb-sparing surgery can include grafts or rods that become loose or broken.
 These complications are more likely than with surgery done for other reasons because chemotherapy or radiation therapy used before and after surgery can impair wound healing.